Totoual/oef-sdk-python/docs/source/user/quickstart.rst

   client_agent.connect()
   server_agent.connect()

-* The server agent register itself as a greetings service on the OEF
+* The server agent registers itself as a greetings service on the OEF

 .. code-block:: python